 Component 2: The Externally Set Assignment requires students to respond to a chosen theme set by AQA.
-Students prepare and develop their ideas over twelve weeks before sitting ten hours of supervised time under exam conditions, during which they produce a sustained outcome/s.
+Students research, experiment and develop their ideas before producing a sustained outcome during ten hours of supervised time.

 Both components are NEA (Non-exam assessment).
-Component I, worth 60% of the total grade is set and marked by the school and moderated by AQA during a visit.
-Component 2, worth 40% of the total grade is set by AQA, marked by the school and moderated by AQA during a visit.
+Component I, worth 60% of the total grade is set and marked by the art department and moderated by AQA during a visit.
+Component 2, worth 40% of the total grade is set by AQA, marked by the art department and moderated by AQA during a visit.
 Students work is displayed at the end of the course in a school exhibition for both moderation and for family and friends to enjoy.

-This course is very useful to those who are interested in progressing towards a career in Art and Design, Teaching, Media, Advertising, Public Relations, Architecture, Museum and Gallery work.
-Art at KS5 is a popular option with many students progressing to Art Foundation courses prior to a specialised degree course and careers in the creative industries; many of our students also progress on to degree
+This course is very useful to those interested in progressing towards a variety of careers including Art and Design, teaching, media, advertising, architecture, museum and gallery work, medicine & dentistry.
+Art at KS5 is a popular option with many students progressing to Art Foundation courses prior to a specialised degree course and career in the creative industries.